(Amazon UK link) |

 Review copyright Sue's Book Reviews, 16th January 2009

-I could picture the father easily; the mother is of an era and type I have not really come across, shouting at her children when they needed encouragement, coercing them into behaviour she thought was good for them, and denying them simple pleasures like playing outside with friends.
+I could picture the father easily.
+However the mother is of an era and type I have not really come across, shouting at her children when they needed encouragement, coercing them into behaviour she thought was good for them.
+She even denies them simple pleasures like playing outside with friends.

 I also found myself rather horrified at the way the parents - particularly Eddress - tell lies to their children on a regular basis.
 In the early chapters, Eddress has a mastectomy, but the children are told she's working away from home.
 They have no idea she is in hospital.
 So Susan imagines something worse - that her mother has another family, and may leave them permanently.
 She suffers at school, too, since other children know more about her parents than she does.

-The images portrayed are vivid and realistic, the writing very well done, and the story told in a way that left me wanting to know a great deal more about Susan's later life.
+The images portrayed are vivid and realistic, the writing very well done.
+The story is told in a way that left me wanting to know a great deal more about the author's later life.

 I seem to be reading more biographies and autobiographies than I used to, and mostly enjoying them.
-This one certainly isn't in a traditional style; the parts written as Eddress must have been at least partly fictional, even if she asked her father and other relatives for details of conversations.
+This one certainly isn't in a traditional style.
+The parts written as Eddress must have been at least partly fictional, even if Susan Lewis asked her father and other relatives for details of conversations.
 She can't possibly have known what her mother was feeling and thinking - and yet the whole is very believable.

 Definitely recommended.